-Focus on mainstream support for children with additional needs in South Australia
+Focus on mainstream support for children with additional needs

 The needs of the child – not the label of their diagnosis – will be the forefront of a “new simplified model” of funding recently announced by the South Australian Department of Education.